ecs-hk/simple-ommysql-viewer/README.md

 Plan accordingly:

 * If you use AWS EC2, make your MySQL connections over your VPC subnet.
-* If you are using another hosting provider, make your MySQL connections over non-routed or RFC 1918 private networks.
-* Configure EC2 Security Groups and/or packet filtering to open the MySQL service port only to hosts that really need access.
+* Configure EC2 Security Groups to open the MySQL service port only to hosts that really need access.
 * Utilize separate accounts for privilege separation.
 Use an account for just ommysql, and nothing else.
 Use a separate account for `simple-ommysql-viewer`, and nothing else.

 ### HTTP/S connections